RuthAndRoth/Reference/Ada Radius/Export_ImportRiggedMeshBlender.md

 Export > Collada, with the following selections in the export options (Gear icon):
   * Operator Preset: SL+Open Sim rigged
-  * and make sure the following checkboxes are ticked
+  * and tick the following checkboxes:

 Main tab:
   * Selection Only